Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Note: Emerging companies are those that have been in business for 30 years or less at the time of approval and had sales of less than US$500 million in the year prior to approval.
 Pharmaceutical companies are defined as companies other than start-ups.

-5. impact of timing of acquisition of Japanese rights for acquired/partnered products
+Impact of timing of acquisition of Japanese rights for acquired/partnered products

 We investigated the impact of acquisitions and alliances on the lag period from a different angle.
 We categorized when the Japanese-approved companies acquired the rights to develop their products in Japan, using the U.S. and European approvals as the starting point for the drug lag period.
 As a result, 38 (75%) of the 51 acquired/partnered products acquired the right to develop in Japan before the US or European approval, and 13 (25%) acquired the right to develop in Japan after the US or European approval, with a median lag period of 30.6 months and 87.8 months, respectively ( Figure 9 ).
 In other words, the lag tended to be relatively longer when development rights in Japan were obtained after approval in the U.S. and Europe.

-Fig. 9 Items and lag period (median) between acquisition of Japanese rights and approval in the U.S. and Europe for acquired/partnered products
+Fig. 9 Items and lag period (median) between acquisition of Japanese rights and approval in the US and Europe for acquired/partnered products

-Fig. 10 Items by Japanese participation study between acquisition of Japanese rights and approval in the U.S. and Europe
+Fig. 10 Items by Japanese participation study between acquisition of Japanese rights and approval in the US and Europe

 6. discussion and summary

-Continuing on from Policy Research Institute News No. 70, this news item provides an additional survey of factors that induce long-term drug lag in Japanese-approved products, focusing on differences in the form of development in Japan, such as whether the product is in-house or acquired or partnered with a Japanese company.
+In this news item, following OPIR Views and ActionsNo.
+70, we conducted an additional survey of factors that induce long-term drug lag in Japan-approved products, focusing on differences in the form of development in Japan, such as whether the product is in-house or acquired/partnered.

 Analysis of the characteristics of products with drug lag in recent years showed that the median length of lag was long for the following categories: acquisition/partnership, with additional Japanese studies, startups, Japanese nationals, and market size less than 10 billion yen, although the percentage of products in each category was low (excluding those with market size of less than 10 billion yen).
 Logistic regression analysis on the probability that the lag period between US/EU approval and Japan approval exceeded 24 months showed that "acquired/partnership products" and "products for which additional studies with Japanese participants were conducted after US/EU approval" had a significant impact on the lag period.

-A comparison of the marginal effects of the two influencing factors that were found to be significant indicated that the impact of conducting clinical trials in Japan after approval in the U.S. and Europe on the probability of the lag period being 24 months or longer was greater than that of acquisitions and alliances.
+A comparison of the marginal effects of the two influencing factors that were found to be significant indicated that the influence of conducting clinical trials in Japan after approval in the U.S. and Europe on the probability of the lag period being 24 months or longer was greater than that of acquisitions and alliances.
 The significant effect of acquisitions and alliances in addition to the presence of additional trials suggests that changes in development policy and strategy for the Japanese business, as well as the length of transaction procedures related to acquisitions and alliances, may have an impact on the long-term lag.

 In the detailed analysis that followed, the percentage of additional Japanese studies was higher for items in acquisitions and alliances and lower for in-house studies, but these lags were long, suggesting that conducting additional Japanese studies is a factor in the long-term lag, regardless of the development format.
 In addition, the large proportion of acquisitions and alliances with additional Japanese studies suggests that for many products, development and business development in Japan were not anticipated prior to the acquisition or alliance.